-(Refer to section on Blacksmithy, Rope Making and Milking Machine) cooperatives or hybrid ownership models; within various contexts which include, un-electrified, under-electrified and electrified scenarios.
+(Refer to the section on Agriculture)

+cooperatives or hybrid ownership models; within various contexts which include, un-electrified, under-electrified and electrified scenarios.
 In each of the scenarios, financial savings, removal of drudgery, enhanced productivity and time efficiency lead to better income opportunities and sustainable growth for rural and tribal livelihoods.